Byrne Criminal Justice Innovation

 Planning Phase

 The program goals of WC-WI's Byrne Criminal Justice Innovation (BCJI) initiative are to reduce crime, increase mutual trust, and improve community safety as part of a comprehensive strategy to rebuild Qualified Opportunity Zone (QOZ) neighborhoods and spur revitalization.
 WC-WI President Travis Landry will lead the management team to formalize cross-sector collaboration.
-Collectively, the management team will target hot spots of crime and employ data-driven strategies to accomplish this goal.
+Collectively, the management team will target focus areas of crime and employ data-driven strategies to accomplish this goal.
 The future vision for the target QOZs is to reverse the trend of violent crime by providing a safe place to live and work.

 At the beginning of the Planning Phase, WC-WI hired Kevin Brown to serve as the BCJI program director.
 The Planning Phase included training and orientation of decision-making processes, conflict resolution, and the development of memorandums of understanding (MOU) and safety partnership agreements within the cross-sector team.
 The cross-sector management team discussed violence prevention research strategies and identified diverse primary data collection and distribution sources.
 This will begin regular data exchanges to address specific crime drivers.